zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

         self.assertIn('windows_security', response.rule_groups)
 ```

 The first and the last ones were easy as they included atomic detections.
 We can just provide the sample logs, and it would suffice.
 But the second rule was a temporal detection; two rules in a period of time must be triggered for the correlation.
 For that, we will use the `send_multiple_logs` function and provide 2 logs instead.
-This way, the regression test will actually be a slimmed-down version of the behavioral test, so it is up to you if you want to use this test or not.
+This way, the regression test will actually be a slimmed-down version of the behavioural test, so it is up to you if you want to use this test or not.
 Let's fix the test and run it once again.

 ```python
 import unittest